Strategy White Paper External Frequently Asked Questions (FAQs)

 5. How will the CMS Innovation Center measure success in terms of health equity given limited demographic and SDOH data?

 The CMS Innovation Center has been using available data and proxies (e.g. dual eligibility and area deprivation index) to evaluate the reach of existing models in underserved communities and their impact on health equity.
 Additionally, CMS is identifying opportunities to increase the emphasis of health equity in its existing models, including collecting demographic data from model participants to inform monitoring and evaluation.
-Moving forward, new model designs will incorporate health equity into their quality strategies and utilize tools specifically designed to screen for social need and social determinants of health, such as the Accountable Health Communities Model Health-Related Social Needs Screening Tool.
+Moving forward, new model designs will incorporate health equity into their quality strategies and utilize tools specifically designed to screen for social need and social determinants of health, such as the Accountable Health Communities Model Health-Related Social Needs Screening Tool (PDF).

 Further, in partnership with The Office of the National Coordinator for Health Information Technology (ONC), CMS plans to align participant reporting with the United States Core Data for Interoperability (USCDI) Version 2 requirements for demographic and social needs data.
 CMS is also working to identify other sources of demographic data that may be available from federal partners where feasible, in a way that is consistent with the Privacy Act System of Records Notices for these data sources and ensures compliance with HIPAA and other applicable laws.